Benzales/email-voice-agent/docs/streamlit-webrtc-ui-plan.md

 ### Rollout steps
 1. Create `AudioBridge` abstraction and refactor `process_single_email_session` to use it.
 2. Add Streamlit app that:
-   - Initializes MCP/Gmail agent and tools on Start
    - Creates `webrtc_streamer` with audio processor bound to the bridge
+   - Uses extracted helpers from `main.py` to initialize MCP/Gmail agent and fetch inbox on Start
    - Spawns asyncio task running the existing per-email loop
 3. Implement resampling utilities and robust queues.
 4. Add Stop handler and reliable cleanup.